PoorHttp/PoorWSGI/doc/documentation.rst

 be good idea to set up poor_Debug variable.
 If this variable is set, there are full traceback on error page internal_server_error with http code 500.

-Second property of this variable is enabling special debug page on ``/debug-info`` url.
+Second effect of this variable is enabling special debug page on ``/debug-info`` url.
 On this page, you can found:

     * full handlers table with requests, http methods and handlers which are